Close

 Visa on Arrival

-Citizens from over 120 countries are eligible for a visa on arrival, valid for 30 days, costing 40 JOD (approximately 56 USD).
+Citizens from over 120 countries are eligible for a visa on arrival, granting a 90-day stay upon entry (increased from 30 days as of January 2026), costing 40 JOD (approximately 56 USD).
 This includes citizens of the United States, Canada, European Union countries, Australia, New Zealand, and Japan.
-Jordanian immigration officials issue these visas at Queen Alia International Airport, the Sheikh Hussein crossing at the Israeli border, the Eilat/Wadi Araba crossing near Aqaba, and most other border crossings.
+Jordanian immigration officials issue these visas at Queen Alia International Airport in Amman, the Sheikh Hussein crossing at the Israeli border, the Eilat/Wadi Araba crossing near Aqaba, and most other border crossings.
 Visas are not issued upon arrival at the King Hussein/Allenby Bridge land border crossing.

 Jordan Pass Benefits